kotekan/kotekan/README.md

 * `-DUSE_HDF5=ON` and `-DHIGHFIVE_PATH=<path>` - To enable the HDF5 writer
 * `-DUSE_AIRSPY=ON` - Build the AirSpy producer.
 Requires libairspy.
 * `-DUSE_FFTW=ON` - Build an FFTW-based F-engine.
 Requires FFTW3.
+* `-DUSE_LAPACK=ON` - Build processes depending on LAPACK.
+Currently only the OpenBLAS implimentation is supported.
 * `-DCOMPILE_DOCS=ON` - Build kotekan documentation.
 Requires doxygen, sphinx (+ sphinx_rtd_theme), and breathe.
 Note that docs will only compile if explicitly told to, it is not part of the base compile, even when enabled.

 **Examples:**